Democrat Ridge

 Democrat Ridge is a ridge in Pulaski and Phelps counties in the U.S. state of Missouri.
 The ridge lies just east of the Big Piney River and Fort Leonard Wood.
-Missouri Route J traverses the ridge between the cmmunities of Spring Creek and Duke.
+Missouri Route J traverses the ridge between the communities of Spring Creek and Duke.

 Democrat Ridge was named for the fact a large share of the first settlers were Democrats.